chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 - connectivity
 ---

-The XL Release Remote Script plugin allows XL Release to execute commands on remote hosts.
-It does so by using the [Overthere](https://github.com/xebialabs/overthere) framework, a Java library for manipulating files and executing processes on remote hosts.

-The Remote Script plugin includes four task types:
+Remote Script tasks allow XL Release to execute commands on remote hosts using the [Overthere](https://github.com/xebialabs/overthere) framework, a Java library for manipulating files and executing processes on remote hosts.
+The following Remote Script task types are available:

 * **Remote Script: Unix**: Execute a shell script on a Unix host via SSH
 * **Remote Script: Windows**: Execute a batch script on a Microsoft Windows host via WinRM
-* **Remote Script: Windows (SSH)**: Execute a shell script on a Microsoft Windows host via SFTP
+* **Remote Script: Windows (SSH)**: Execute a shell script on a Microsoft Windows host via SFTP (available in XL Release 5.0.0 and later)
-* **Remote Script: z/OS**: Execute a shell script on z/OS
+* **Remote Script: z/OS**: Execute a shell script on z/OS (available in XL Release 5.0.0 and later)

 In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), Remote Script tasks have a blue border.